Fire Erupts At Salvation Army Facility In Perris

 “I was almost in tears,” said Assistant Resident Manager Julian Garcia.
 “My first reaction was just to get the guys out.”

-The men who work in the facility are recovering from addiction through a work rehabilitation program at the site.
-They sorted furniture in the warehouse to get it ready for sale at thrift stores and stayed in a shelter next door, also run by the Salvation Army.
-That shelter was not destroyed by the fire.

-“We heard an explosion next door and I came down and, right away, evacuated everyone in the building,” Garcia said, adding that the shelter is safe, but the warehouse is a total loss.
+“We heard an explosion next door and I came down and, right away, evacuated everyone in the building,” Garcia explained, adding that the shelter is safe, but the warehouse is a total loss.

 Flames burned about one acre in a nearby field and quickly blanketed Interstate 215 with heavy smoke, which caused some delays near Nuevo Road.